vseventer/pelican/README.md

 - Setting up a basic query-string-based **Auth** took longer than expected.
 - Added proper `NotFound` and global error pages took a bit of time, but add a lot of value.
 - Implemented both frontend and backend **validation** to ensure input sanitation and avoid malicious data insertion.

+## Future Improvements

+There's a number of items listed below where improvements can be made.

+- **Build Optimization**:

+  - Remove unused CSS
+  - Add bundle splitting and optimize image assets for production

+- **UI Enhancements**:

+  - Replace inline editing with modals for more structured workflows
+  - Enable deeplinking to modals to create new records (for better navigation and shareability)

+- **Testing**:

+  - Add basic UI tests for core flows (authentication, adding medical records)
+  - Add backend tests to validate input handling and access control logic (e.g., authorization checks)